Establishment in 1953

 Founder, Koei Omatsu

-The founder of Gifu Plastic Industry, Koei Omatsu, in the tumultuous post-war era of Japan, recognized the potential of a relatively unknown material called a plastic.
+The founder of Gifu Plastic Industry, Mr. Koei Omatsu, saw great potential in a relatively unknown material—plastic—during Japan’s challenging post-war era.

-Witnessing the beginning of a material revolution taking place overseas, he became convinced that it was a technology that would thrive in the future.
-With this conviction, he made the bold decision to leave his position at a textile company and venture into the field of plastic manufacturing.
+Observing the early signs of a material revolution unfolding overseas, he became convinced that plastics would play a key role in shaping the future.
+With strong determination, he made the bold decision to leave his job at a textile company and take on the challenge of starting a plastics manufacturing business.

 Establishment in 1953